 Many types of burn injuries stem from accidents caused by the reckless or negligent conduct of others, such as hotel, restaurant or other business owners, medical personnel, product manufacturers, construction crews, and employers.

 Contact an Experienced Personal Injury Attorney Today

 If you or a loved one has suffered a burn injury as the result of someone’s reckless or negligent actions, contact our experienced South Carolina personal injury attorney right away.
 At Lauren Taylor Law, we understand the serious impact burn injuries can have on every aspect of your life.
 We can advise you on how to hold responsible parties accountable for the damages they have caused, and assist you in getting the compensation you deserve.
-Serving Greenville and all of Upstate South Carolina, call or contact us online today for a free consultation.
+Serving Greenville and all of Upstate South Carolina, call or contact us online today for an initial consultation.

 South Carolina divorce attorney Lauren Taylor practices family law in Charleston and Greenville.
 She graduated from the Charlotte School of Law, and has been practicing for more than ten years.

 Since the firm’s inception in 2012, Mrs. Taylor has helped hundreds of people navigate the uncertainties surrounding the family and criminal court process.

 She has cultivated a team that ensures each case has a strategy crafted specifically to the clients needs and desires.

 Her commitment to top notch service has led her to open two additional offices in the low country where she now resides with her husband Michael and her golden retriever, Buster.